Why e-Procurement Fails in Public Sector, NGOs and PIUs

 Not every corporation organizes tenders.
 It would be fair to say most of them do not organize tenders.
 Many corporations work directly with long-term, qualified and reliable partners and they do not need to prove or justify the reason for contracting those partners, especially if the partner company successfully provided products or services to the corporation for the last 30 years.

 In public sector tendering is a must.
-Therefore, speaking about e-Procurement products coming from the corporate world, we must mention the tendering module as the missing part in those products.
+Therefore, speaking about e-Procurement products coming from corporate world, we must mention tendering module as the missing part in those products.
 Numerous e-Procurement products are being reformatted to include the tendering module, but those look more like ugly creatures, heavy and unfriendly.
 We see many of those creatures in the market, while not a single e-Procurement product has been created specifically for public sector from ground zero.

-The e-Procurement products are created mainly by IT groups, involving angel investors, sometimes equity partners and the best insight those products get is part-time involvement of some finance staff in the process.
+The e-Procurement products existing today are created mainly by IT groups, involving angel investors, sometimes equity partners and the best insight those products get is part-time involvement of some finance staff in the process.
 No procurement professionals involved.
 One of the biggest mistakes is to think that someone else can do procurement work instead of procurement expert.
 This mistake mirrors in almost all modern e-Procurement products offered to the public sector.

 Later, when it comes to choosing a product for any public institution, international organization or NGO, the officials, who normally are not involved in daily procurement activities, make decisions on selecting the final product.
 They make that choice relying on a track record of the product.
 The following logic is applied then: “well-known multinational corporations successfully use the product, our organization needs that decent product too”.

-Officials making these decisions do not fully understand the difference between public and corporate procurement and do not imagine the damage this can cause to public funds' management.
+Officials making these decisions do not fully understand the difference between public and corporate procurement and do not imagine the damage this can cause to public spend management.
 Most often these are political decisions and therefore no procurement expert is involved in the selection of the final product.

 Products (the consequence)

-It is heartbreaking to see the number of e-Procurement products having little or no relation to public sector and offering no solution for the challenges the public sector faces today.
+It is heartbreaking to see the number of e-Procurement products having little or no relation to public sector and offering no solution for the challenges the public faces today.
 It is even more painful to imagine the amount of investors’ money spent for creating those products.